neil344/neil344.github.io/_posts/2021-02-25-meet-utterences.md

 ---
 layout: post
-title: Adding comments to your blog
+title: Meet Utterances
 categories:
 - Web
 feature_text: |
-  Meet Utterances.
+  Adding comments to your blog
 ---

 Well, I was going to write a big long post about adding comments to my site and how long it took for a newbie like myself, until that is I heard about <a href="https://utteranc.es/">Utterances</a> by <a href="https://github.com/jdanyow">Jeremy Danyow</a>.